 Before we get anywhere, we need to talk about what a product is.

 A product is a system or solution that is intentionally crafted and maintained to solve specific problems for both the customer and business.
 The primary goal of solving these problems is to achieve customer-based or market-based value.
-Products can come in many different forms such as a good, a service, platform, application and many more.
-What makes a product unique is that it has no defined completion date and is intentionally made to be continually updated to adapt to changing market needs.
+Products can come in forms such as a good, a service, platform, or application.
+What makes a product unique is that it has no defined completion date.
+In contrast, it is intentionally designed to be continually updated, so it can adapt to changing market needs.

 Where a product is a solution to a problem, a project is the way that solution (ie. product) is created.